seshuk/seshuk.github.io/_posts/2018-04-20-goals-status-q1.md

 - ***Goal 1:*** _Write blogs posts regularly_
 -- At least *25 posts:* To achieve this I should have come up with at least 2 a month.
 I have done only 1 a month.
 I have the ideas that need to be written up.
-Hopefully will pick up this quarter.
+Hopefully will pick up this quarter to meet or beat this goal.

 - ***Goal 2:*** _Side projects:_
   -- *At least 2* in Mobile/Azure/Machine Learning/AI/IoT.
 This should keep the learning ongoing. - No progress! :smirk: